The-Osint-Toolbox/Data-Acquisition-OSINT/README.md

 # Data-OSINT
 <p>You can find links to data acquisition websites.
 Some sites will charge you for their service, however some will also offer a small amount of data for free.
 Telegram is included however you will have to find groups on the platfrom and these change frequently.
-Always remember to consider what data you are allowed or not allowed to collect. </p>
+Always remember to consider what data you are allowed or not allowed to collect.
+When researching data, always be careful what you click or download as malware maybe present.</p>
 <p>Data Sites</p>
 <ul>
  <li><a href="https://breachdirectory.org/">Breach Directory</a></li>